 - Centre for Clinical Epidemiology and Biostatistics (CCEB)

 - Maddison Collaboration

-CHB aims to improve the health of the community using evidenced-based strategies to increase the number of: competitive research grants, externally funded fellowships, research higher degrees completed.
+PRCHB aims to improve the health of the community using evidenced-based strategies to increase the number of: competitive research grants, externally funded fellowships, research higher degrees completed.